SkylineCommunications/dataminer-docs/connector-help/connector_help/Ericsson AVP3000.md

 ### Configuration

-On the General Page, there is a Page Button **Credentials..**.On the Credentials page, enter the User Name and Password that are used for the HTTP Communication.
+On the General Page, there is a Page Button **Credentials..**.
+On the Credentials page, enter the User Name and Password that are used for the HTTP Communication.

 ## Usage